English as a Second Language

 Take the writing test (WSAT), reading test and math test as soon as possible.
 View the placement testing schedule.
 If you cannot attend any of the testing sessions, you may be able to take the tests in the Testing Center (Room 2409 in Des Plaines or Room A135 in Skokie.)
 Do not wait to take the tests.
 If you wait until the last day, the classes you want may be filled.

-Return to Advising and Counseling (Room 1130 in Des Plaines; Room A100 in Skokie) to get your test results.
+Return to Academic Advising (in the Enrollment Center) to get your test results.

 Register for the appropriate ESL courses, (Room 1260 in Des Plaines; Room A100 in Skokie) or see an ESL advisor to talk about your results before you register.

-If you want to take courses outside of ESL, you'll probably want to speak to an academic advisor in Advising and Counseling.
+If you want to take courses outside of ESL, you'll probably want to speak to an academic advisor in Academic Advising.

 When and where do the classes meet?